axibase/atsd/administration/replication.md

 </property>
 ```

-**SLAVE: the following steps must be executed only on the slave
+**SLAVE: Only complete this process on the slave
 machine.**

 Edit the `atsd-all.sh` file to disable ATSD startup: